How To Get A Loan For Flipping Houses

 - Can come with high interest rates attached

 - Late or missed payments can impact credit

 How To Get A Loan To Flip A House

 In order to get a house-flipping loan, you’ll need to meet certain lending requirements and disclose select financial information.
-This often means having to meet credit score minimums, make a certain size down payment, and provide lenders with a copy of your employment, residential and credit history.
-But myriad lenders offer loans that can help you engage in fix-and-flip projects.
-Perhaps the biggest challenge in the house-flipping process is finding a worthwhile property in which to invest your time and money, rather than obtaining property-flipping financing.
+This often means having to meet credit score minimums, make a certain size down payment and provide lenders with a copy of your employment, residential and credit history.
+But many lenders offer loans that can help you engage in fix-and-flip projects.

 The Bottom Line